xmengkinaxis/CPP/System Design Interview Checklist.md

 Interviewer:

 - assesses a candidate's ability to combine knowledge, theory, experience, and judgment toward solving a real-world engineering problem with significant ambiguity.
-- Interviewrs are more interested in your thought process throughout the interview than in your final design.
+- Interviewers are more interested in your thought process throughout the interview than in your final design.

 Interviewee: